WSG23/yosai_intel_dashboard_fresh/docs/architecture.md

 ## Latest Changes

-- **Unified Validation Package** – Input and file validation are exported from the `security` package.
-Import `SecurityValidator` from there instead of referencing the modules directly.
-The deprecated `SecureFileValidator` class has been removed.
+- **Unified Validation Package** – Input and file validation are exported from the `validation` package.
+Import `SecurityValidator` and `FileValidator` from there instead of referencing the modules directly.
+The deprecated `UnifiedFileValidator` class has been renamed to `FileValidator`.

 - **Separated Analytics Modules** – The previously monolithic `AnalyticsService` has been broken into smaller modules under